About Saadya Notik

 Saadya has traveled to over 60 cities in over 10 countries and over 30 of the United States to reach out, connect and inspire his fellow brothers and sisters, leading some to dub him their “International Rabbi.”

-Saadya lives with his wife Mushky and their almost three-years-old son Yaakov in Brooklyn, NY.
-Mushky is a fashion designer and the cofounder of the fashion line Mimu Maxi.
+Saadya lives with his wife Mushky and their three children in Brooklyn, NY.
+Mushky is the cofounder of the fashion line MIMU MAXI.